-The term "clean eating" has become very popular among the health conscious.
+The term “clean eating” has become very popular in the health community, but the term that should mean eating whole foods is now associated with food shaming.

-Clean eating doesn't have anything to do with food being clean or dirty.
+Clean eating has nothing to do with food being clean or dirty.

 The idea is to consume foods that are as close to their natural state as possible.

 Additionally, eating foods that are grown more environmentally conscious is a part of the concept of clean eating.